How You Can Grow Your Brand Through The Bartender Or Sommelier

 Whether you or your reps are doing the pitching, ensure that each individual is intimately familiar with the products that they are putting on offer.
 You can increase your chances of success by providing training programs on how your brand image and the tasting profiles of your brand can create different styles of potential cocktail programs.

-By using syrups, bitters, herbs and locally sourced foods, make your spirits stand out with irreplaceable and distinctive flavor in various cocktails.
+By using syrups, bitters, herbs and locally sourced foods, make your spirits stand out with an irreplaceable and distinctive flavor in various cocktails.
 Consider engaging a professional mixologist who has experience in developing successful and creative cocktail programs.
 They can identify how to present your brand in the best light, emphasize it’s unique flavor and provide invaluable insights on how to successfully apply your products in the context of the real world.

 While the bartender is already an expert with mixing your brands of whiskey, gin, tequila or rum, a sales rep team who is well-versed with the art of mixing drinks will establish an understanding, mutual respect and a long-term affiliation with the bartending team.